 If the COVID-19 pandemic has shown us anything, it’s that this world can be a dangerous place and that human life is fragile.
 While it may be impossible for a single person alone to save the world from an infectious disease, there are many situations where a person with the right skills and knowledge can save a life.

 Whether you find yourself at the scene of a car accident or your child has a fall at home, knowing what to do and taking action quickly could mean the difference between life and death.
-Naturally, in the event of an emergency, your priority should be to find medical support, but having the knowledge to act in the interim could potentially make a huge difference.
+Naturally, in the event of an emergency, your priority should be to find medical support, but knowing to act in the interim could potentially make a huge difference.

 For these reasons, it’s wise to empower yourself by learning some basic life-saving skills.
-With more of us spending time at home under government-imposed lockdown measures, there has never been a better time to get online to do a Basic Life Saving (BLS) course, Do your research and find an appropriate course provider like Newcastle Training that can provide you with the necessary training including the following skills that everyone should know:
+With more of us spending time at home under government-imposed lockdown measures, there has never been a better time to get online to do a Basic Life Saving (BLS) course through the Red Cross, Do your research and find an appropriate course provider like Newcastle Training that can provide you with the necessary training including the following skills that everyone should know:

 Checking for Signs of Life